When Generative Replay Meets Evolving Deepfakes: Dual Confusion-Aware Regularization for Incremental Face Forgery Detection: Methodology

 \subsection{Overall Framework}

-In this paper, we propose a Domain-Aware Relative Weighting Strategy to fully exploit the potential of generative replay for Generated Face Forgery Detection.
-Specifically, we first introduce generative replay and identify the ``domain-safe'' samples that can be directly supervised by label.
-Then, we introduce Relative Separation Loss (RS Loss) as a tradeoff with the direct supervision for the ''domain-risky'' samples.
-Finally, we further propose to leverage a domain-aware confusion score (DC Score) to modulate the loss tradeoff dynamically.
+In this paper, we propose a Dual \underline{C}onfusion-\underline{A}ware \underline{RE}gularization (Dual-CARE) strategy to fully exploit the potential of generative replay for generated face forgery detection.
+Specifically, we first introduce the Domain-aware Confusion Score (DC Score) to quantify the current condition of the domain confusion issue, thus \textbf{dual-modulating} the loss tradeoff of both generator and detector training.
+Then, we train a pair of updating replay generators to generate replay data that simulates all previous-task domains, with a domain-aware fast training strategy that leverages DC Score to enhance generative performance.
+Finally, we deploy the ``domain-safe'' samples to directly supervise the incremental deepfake detector, and we introduce Relative Separation Loss (RS Loss) as a tradeoff with the direct supervision for the ``domain-risky'' samples.
 The overall framework of our method is shown in Fig.~\ref{fig:main-arch}.